OzarksTechnicalCommunityCollege/CIS250_Create03/README.md

-# CIS250_Create02_Data Retrieval
+# CIS250_Create02_Table Relationships
-For this assignment you will be writing a series of queries for a library, videog game store, and car dealership.
-These scripts will test your ability to retrieve, filter, and sort data from a databse table.
-Your scripts must return the expected result as it is described.
-Getting the details right is the most important part of writing SQL scripts.
+For this assignment you will be using a jupyter notebook to learn, practice, and create queries that deal with pulling data from multiple tables.
+You will be using the Guitar Store database tables for these queries.
+There is a set of exercises and a scenario at the end of the starter file that will be graded.
+The rest of the jupyter notebook file is for you to practice and prepare for the graded exercises.

 ## Before Starting
-1. Ensure that you have completed the practice assignment succesfully
+1. Ensure that you have completed the practice assignment succesfully.
+2. Complete the Practice Jupyter Notebook assignment.

 ## Assignment Description
-* There are a total of seven scripts that you will be writing for this assignment
+* There are a total of four exercises and one scenario that you will complete.
-* A written business need is defined in the create file for you to base your script off of
+* Each exercise/scenario is expressed as a business need that you must write a query to satisfy.

 ## Assignment Requirements